Luxury Marketing: Tips for Selling and Promoting High-End Products

 With the 4th industrial revolution happening in the past (and next) few years, many industries need to act fast to become more sustainable.
 In fact, manufacturers of all industries are now hiring professionals to help them digitize and integrate their products on the Internet.
 Since eCommerce as a phenomenon expands exponentially on a global scale, luxury product manufacturers and retailers have no other choice but to replace their brick-and-mortar stores with online shops.

 Since the only logical thing for all famous luxury brands is to be involved in the creation of Luxury 4.0, there’s a big issue that needs to be resolved.
 Namely, customers visiting brick-and-mortar stores create a rather strong bond with the brand.
 For instance, if you’re buying a $100.000 wedding dress, sales clerks at a luxury store will make you feel like a queen.
 Champagne, trying on multiple dresses, and eating strawberries with your best friends is just a part of the amazing experience.
 Vice versa, none of this is available online.
 It creates a gap between the customer and the brand.

 Since Luxury 4.0 is primarily identified with the technological changes of Industry 4.0, there will be positive and negative effects to it.
 Since we tend to shop online now more than ever, luxury product marketing is learning to adapt itself to our shopping behavior.
 Many luxury brands create and promote ads in a way that we slowly begin to identify with them.

-You have most likely seen a famous celebrity on TV, saying how much they love wearing an elegant Dolce & Gabbana dress, or how happy they are with their new Michael Kors handbag.
+You have most likely seen a famous celebrity on TV, saying how much they love wearing an elegant Dolce & Gabbana dress, or how happy they are with their new Michael Kors handbag or a pair of designer sunglasses.
 The words ‘love’ and ‘happy’ market the products in a very subtle way, sparking a desire among the rest of the wealthy consumers.

 What do luxury customers want?